ahoegger/lnk/api.md

 * url: URL of the article, must be a valid URL, mandatory
 * imageUrl: additional URL, if the URL itself ist not an image, must be a valid URL, optional
 * description: A description, max length = 400, mandatory
-* submittedBy: Reference to the user submitting the article, mandatory, immutable
+* submittedBy: Reference to the user submitting the article, mandatory, immutable.
+IN halson replaced by embedded user object
 * submittedOn: Date, when the article was initially submitted, does not reflect further edits, mandatory, immutable, must be a valid date
 * votes: derived subselect as value of the votes, i.e. sum of all positive (+1) and negative votes (-1)
 * userVote: +1, 0, -1 if the user already voted on the article, null if not (or no user logged in)
 * tags: List of tag entities, at least one tag must be present, mandatory
-* numberOfComments: derived subselect on the number of comment entites the article has.

 ### User
 * id: Generated ID of the article